dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 * The working set is constant at approximately 500 MB.
 * CPU is 33%.
 * The memory consumption and release (through GC) is stable.
-* The CPU is not over-utilized, therefor the garbage collection can keep up with a high number of allocations.
+* The CPU is not over-utilized, therefore the garbage collection can keep up with a high number of allocations.

 #### Workstation GC vs. Server GC

 The .NET Garbage Collector has two different modes:

-*  **Workstation GC** : Optimized for the desktop.
+*  **Workstation GC: Optimized for the desktop.
 *  **Server GC**.
 The default GC for ASP.NET Core apps.
 Optimized for the server.

 The GC mode can be set explicitly in the project file or in the *runtimeconfig.json* file of the published app.
 The following markup shows setting `ServerGarbageCollection` in the project file: